xy-tech/X2100-BIOS-EC/README.md

 1. Reboot and verify that all the settings are intact.

 ## Risk free way (Linux, easy)
 The BIOS provided comes with HAP bit set to 0.
 EC is patched.
+1. Set `iomem=relaxed` in [grub config](https://askubuntu.com/questions/1120578/how-do-i-edit-grub-to-add-iomem-relaxed).
 1. Download the files needed from [my website](https://www.xyte.ch/support/51nb-x210-x2100-software-support/) or from the release page.
 1. Run `sudo ./flashrom -p internal -w bios.bin` to flash the BIOS and shutdown the computer once the BIOS is verified.
 1. Unplug power and reboot.